 Fast foods are a quick fix.
 Little attention is given to the quality of the ingredients.
 Gratification is immediate and short lived…thus the need to keep coming back for more.
 Taste-buds, blasted with sugar, salt and artificial flavorings, over time become dulled.
 Unnourished from these foods, we find ourselves snacking all day long.

 So too with digital communications – Often, little thought or care is put into messaging.
 The rush of dopamine from a new Facebook post or the latest Tweet is immediate, short lived, and keeps us coming back for more.
 Our minds are dulled from being blasted with ever new but inconsequential trivia.
 Mindlessly, we find ourselves “snacking” on the Internet and texting throughout the day.
+What will the effects be of expanding our neocortex into the Cloud and adding the entire Internet to our brains, as futurist Ray Kurzweil predicts.

 4. IMPAIRMENT OF SOCIAL SKILLS: